Facilitron-Marketing/resolution2018/site/content/blog/adventures-in-after-effects.md

 title: "Adventures in After Effects"
 date: 2018-02-16T13:27:46-05:00
 header_image: 'after-effects-header.png'
-teaser_image: 'after-effects-header.png'
+teaser_image: 'after-effects-teaser.png'
+square_image: 'after-effects-square.png'
+description: In which we document the creation of a rock and roll video promo for Resolution.
 ---

 We’ve had a promotional video for both branches of Resolution on our todo list for months now.
 We finally bit the bullet and put one together last week.
 It’s a rock and roll promo, so turn up your volume and hit the play button.
 Then check out the dirty details of how the sausage was made.

 <iframe style="margin-top: 1em" width="853" height="480" src="https://www.youtube.com/embed/c8Ki1Noo6_Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-### A pencil and a notebook
+### A pencil and a notebook &#128221;

 I’m a fan of writing things down before sitting down at a keyboard.
 I’ve found that it’s easier for me to get my thoughts down quickly and not get caught up in the minutiae of pixels and alignment.